 The most important way to start using LinkedIn effectively for business is to create your personal profile.
 This is the place where most of your professional contacts will connect with you.
 And that includes people you’ve worked with in the past, your current colleagues and associates, and people who might be interested in working with you in the future.
 For that reason, it’s vital that your profile is complete, up-to-date and gives a full picture of your professional life.
 It should also be searchable, so that your profile comes up when people are looking for professionals with your skills and experience.

 Setting up your profile – or updating an existing one – can seem like a daunting and time-consuming task, but it’s really important to get it right.
 That’s why many professionals use outside help, such as virtual assistant services for small businesses.
 People who understand the platform and use it every day can organise this part of the process much faster, getting you up and running in no time.
 And, if you have someone who can deliver social media marketing support services, they can also help you set up company pages and keep everything updated on an ongoing basis, allowing you the freedom to get on with running your business.

 The next step

 Now, can LinkedIn help your business?
 We think it can – we can help to set up personal profiles for you and all the people in your business; create a company page and make sure that you’re sharing relevant, useful content and engaging with the right people.
-To find out more about a social media marketing assistant, or to learn ore about our other virtual employee outsourcing services feel free to call us on 0800 994 9016 or click here to request a free consultation.
+To find out more about a social media marketing assistant, or to learn ore about our other virtual employee outsourcing services feel free to call us on 0800 994 9016 or use our contact form in the menu above.